Custom UI

 | Custom UI element | Description | Properties |

-The following screenshot depicts each part composing the UI displayed at the beginning of this section:
+The following screenshot shows each part of the UI displayed at the beginning of this section:

 ---